kshji/wifi-mikrotek-disc5lite/README.md

 Winbox => Files
 * you'll see your files
-* you can drag&drop those to your PC
+* you can drag&drop those files to your PC

 ## Backup - Restore